Your guide to canker sores

 While there is no cure for canker sores, there are some treatments that you can try to ease the discomfort until the sores go away on their own:

-- Over-the-counter pain medication (such as Tylenol or Advil) for general pain relief
+- Over-the-counter pain medication (such as aspirin or ibuprofen) for general pain relief

 - Over-the-counter topical anesthetic, including some gels or patches that form a protective covering for the sore